-- 1. Forms required for submission to Cambridge are available from www.cie.org.uk/samples and should be photocopied by Centres, as required. - 2.
+- Forms required for submission to Cambridge International are available from www.cambridgeinternational.org/samples and should be photocopied by centres, as required. - 2.
 The total mark for the two parts of the test must be based on how the assessment criteria have been met. - 3.
 The teacher/Examiner must mark each candidate's test out of a total of 30, in line with the assessment criteria in Section 7.4.
 The total mark for the test is divided into 10 marks for speaking on Part 1 (Individual topic), and 20 marks for Part 2 (Discussion).